fortian/protean-packages/README.md

 used by the Network and Communications Systems Branch and others interested in network protocol research.

+Built RPMs (and by extension, the packages that can be created with `make rpm`) are in `rpmbuild/RPMS` and `rpmbuild/SRPMS`.
+Note that `make rpm` assumes that it will be invoked upon a suitable OS (i.e., Red Hat, CentOS, Fedora, etc.).

 # Using the Repository

 This requires GNU Make, which usually isn't a problem under Linux.